 Should I Get Additional Insurance For Extra Protection?

-In addition, plastic surgery isn’t included in the basic health insurance policy.
+On that note, you should know that plastic surgery isn’t included in the basic health insurance policy.
 These are all the extras that aren’t considered essential.

 For foreign workers, getting additional medical insurance isn’t necessary, and it could be considered an unnecessary expense.
 Your basic medical insurance will cover all of your needs and cut down on medical expenses significantly.